tedtoal/Button_TT/README.md

 ## Adding touchscreen support and detection of button taps

-The *Button_TT* library provides support to make detection of button taps and responses to them easier to code.
+The *Button_TT* library provides support to make detection of and response to button taps easier to code.
 For this, the library requires that your touchscreen uses an XPT2046 controller, which is common on low-cost touchscreens.
 The touchscreen must be controllable using the library *XPT2046_Touchscreen_TT*, which is an enhanced version of the *XPT2046_Touchscreen* library.
-As long as that latter library works with your touchscreen, you can install the *XPT2046_Touchscreen_TT* library to provide button tap support.
+As long as the *XPT2046_Touchscreen* library works with your touchscreen, you can install the *XPT2046_Touchscreen_TT* library to provide button tap support.
 Example programs in that library allow you to test that it works correctly by itself and with your display.

 The *XPT2046_Touchscreen_TT* library has two pairs of files supporting the touchscreen.
 Files *XPT2046_Touchscreen_TT.h/.cpp* define class XPT2046_Touchscreen_TT that talks to the XPT2046 controller and has functions to test for taps and get their positions.
 Files *TS_Display.h/.cpp* define class TS_Display that provides several services for working with a combination of a touchscreen and a display, such as mapping touchscreen coordinates to display coordinates.
-To use the touchscreen with the *Button_TT* library, include both of those header files near the top of your .ino file:
+To use the touchscreen with the *Button_TT* library, start by including both of the header files near the top of your .ino file:

 ```
 // Include files to use touchscreen with display.